diegoQuinas/rust_pilot/README.md

     linkStyle 0,1,2,3,4,5,6 stroke-width:1.5px,fill:none,stroke:#333
 ```

-RustPilot reads your YAML test files (which are compatible with Maestro-style test instructions), processes them, and uses the Appium Rust client to communicate with the Appium server for executing test actions on your target devices.
+rust_pilot reads your YAML test files (which are compatible with Maestro-style test instructions), processes them, and uses the Appium Rust client to communicate with the Appium server for executing test actions on your target devices.

 ## Example Test File